On this page, you will find an explanation of the current qualifications, accreditation and assessments we deliver across the school and our 6th Form.

 We are currently changing the qualification we deliver in computing to make it more suitable for the current needs of our students.

 Personal and Social Development (PSD)

 Personal and social development is interwoven across all areas of the school curriculum.
-Students are assessed in the following 3 strands:

 You can find out more about Entry Level by clicking here

 In English and Maths we now offer functional skills qualification at Level 1 for those that are able to access it.

 The Arts Award is delivered at level Explore (equivalent to EL3), Bronze (Equivalent to a Level 1 Award) or Silver (Equivalent to a Level 2 Award) Level dependent on students individual abilities.
 To find out more about Arts Award, click here